 Those working in casino surveillance are usually able to find employment in states and lands managed by the US Bureau of Indian Affairs, where gambling is legally allowed.
 You may find a job with hotels, resorts and casinos as well as other betting spots like horse racing and sporting venues.
 A few are employed by federal and state governments to promote the adherence of gaming laws around the country.

-Can I Become a Casino Surveillance Officer?
+How To Become a Casino Surveillance Officer

 Casino Surveillance Officer Salary Data